CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/budgets.md

 * __Budget cap__: The allotted amount of your budget per interval

 {% hint style="info" %}
 The currency of your budget cannot be changed directly in the Budgets dashboard.
 To change currency type, go to _Settings >_ Currency.
 Then, select _Save_ at the bottom of the Settings page to apply changes.
-Changing currency type will affect cost displays across all of your Kubecost, not just the Budgets dashboard.
-Kubecost does **not** convert spending costs to other currency types; it will only change the symbol displayed next to the cost.
+Changing currency type will affect cost displays across all of your nOps, not just the Budgets dashboard. nOps does **not** convert spending costs to other currency types; it will only change the symbol displayed next to the cost.
 For best results, configure your currency to what matches your spend.
 {% endhint %}

 Determine the length of your budget and reset date using the two dropdowns under the Budget cap text box.
 Budgets can be either _Weekly_ or _Monthly_, and can reset on any day of the week/month.
 This means you don't need to recreate your budgets repeatedly and can align them with your schedules or processes.